A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

-A. Just about anyone can enroll in an exchange plan.
+A. Just about anyone can enroll in an exchange (Marketplace) plan.
 But eligibility for a subsidy depends on how much your group plan costs and the quality of the coverage.
-Based on income alone, you’d be eligible for a subsidy.
-(The upper income limit for subsidies for a household of two is about $68,960 for 2021 coverage.)
+Based on income alone, you’d likely be eligible for a subsidy.
 But regardless of your income, you’re not eligible for a subsidy if you have access to an employer-sponsored plan that is “affordable” and meets “minimum value” requirements.

 Affordability test